BronzeOwl4/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script in the file 101-clean_emacs deletes all files in the current working directory that end with the character ~ The script in the file 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory The script in the file 103-commas lists all the files and directories of the current directory, separated by commas
+The script in the file 101-clean_emacs deletes all files in the current working directory that end with the character ~ The script in the file 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory The script in the file 103-commas lists all the files and directories of the current directory, separated by commas The script in the file school.mgc can be used with the command file to detect School data files